Bloom’s Taxonomy of Educational Objectives

-- Cognitive domain: mental or intellectual skills (Knowledge) Bloom’s Taxonomy
+- Cognitive domain: Learning related to knowledge or intellectual skills (i.e., from simple recognition and memory to complex problem solving and evaluation) (Knowledge) Bloom’s Taxonomy

-- Affective domain: growth in feelings or emotional areas (Attitude or self) Krathwohl’s Taxonomy
+- Affective domain: Learning related to attitudes, feelings, & emotions (Attitude or self) Krathwohl’s Taxonomy

-- Psychomotor domain: manual or physical practical skills (Skills) Dave’s Taxonomy
+- Psychomotor domain: Learning related to actions and motor skills (i.e., from simple actions to complex manual or physical practical skills) (Skills) Harrow’s Taxonomy

 Which of these three taxonomies of learning domains to use for a given measurable student outcome depends upon the original goal to which the measurable student outcome is connected.
 There are knowledge-based goals, skills-based goals, and affective goals (affective: values, attitudes, and interests); accordingly, there is a taxonomy for each.
 Within each taxonomy of learning domain, levels of expertise are listed in order of increasing complexity.
 Measurable student outcomes that require the higher levels of expertise will require more sophisticated classroom assessment techniques.